 By Daisy Jemutai

-Amb.
+Hon.
 Kwon Young-Dae is the current Ambassador of the Republic of Korea to Kenya.
-Alongside Kenya he is accredited to Somalia, Comoros and Mauritius.
-He has served for 3 years.
-His career spans from serving in the US, Iran, Germany, Brazil and now in Kenya.
-We paid him a visit and this is what he had to say.
+He is also accredited to Somalia, Comoros and Mauritius.
+So far, he has served for 3 years.
+He previously served in the US, Iran, Germany and Brazil.
+I paid him a visit and had the following interview.

 So, who is Ambassador Kwon Young-Dae?

 (Chuckles) I was born and raised in the countryside of Chungcheong Province, South Korea.
 I am married and I have two boys, one is currently serving in the Korean military and the younger is studying here in Kenya.
 He is in 7th Grade.
 I graduated from Seoul National University having majored in History for my Bachelor’s Degree.
 I further went up the education ladder and got a Masters degree in Political Science at Georgia State University, USA.